A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: Preliminaries

 \begin{remark} We note that under Assumption~\ref{assumption2}, there exist $a,b>0$ such that $\sigma(x) \geq a x^{\gamma}$ for all $x \in (0,b]$.
-Apart from changing the values of various constants, the values of $a$ and $b$ do not play any role in the proof of Theorem~\ref{thm_main_compact}.
-Thus, without loss of generality, we may take $a=b=1$, and hereafter when working under Assumption~\ref{assumption2} we will assume that
+Apart from changing the values of various constants which will appear later on, the values of $a$ and $b$ do not play any role in the proof of Theorem~\ref{thm_main_compact}, so when working under Assumption~\ref{assumption2} we may take $a=b=1$ without loss of generality.
+That is, hereafter when working under Assumption~\ref{assumption2} we will assume that

 \end{remark}

 The purpose of the process $\Delta$ constructed in Lemma~\ref{lemma_coupling} is made clear by the next result.
 In addition to the stopping time $T^i_\delta$, we define